PortaText/php-sdk/doc/PortaText-Command-Api-Settings.md

     \PortaText\Command\PortaText\Command\ICommand PortaText\Command\ICommand::put()

-Runs this command with the given method and returns the result.
+Runs this command with a PUT method and returns the result.